philnash/eta-notifications-node/README.md

   You can find your `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN` in your [Twilio Account Settings](https://www.twilio.com/user/account/settings).

+  You can create a SendGrid API key in the [SendGrid console](https://app.sendgrid.com/settings/api_keys).
+You will need to complete [single sender verification](https://sendgrid.com/docs/ui/sending-email/sender-verification/) or [domain authentication](https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication/) in order to use an email address with SendGrid.

 1. Seed the initial data into the database

    ```bash